JetBrains/teamcity-documentation/topics/teamcity-data-backup.md

   In the case of Web UI or maintainDB backup, the data is extracted in a database-agnostic format, which makes it possible to restore the data to a different database if required (database migration).
 On the other hand, for enterprise production systems, exporting data from the database might not be an efficient solution and data replication using database-specific tools is probably more performant.
 For example, see the corresponding [documentation](https://dev.mysql.com/doc/refman/8.0/en/replication.html) for MySQL database.

 * _Server settings_, project settings, and build settings — includes everything under `<[TeamCity Data Directory](teamcity-data-directory.md)>/config`), including secure values.
+   > Secure values under this directory include data such as authentication tokens, SSH keys, and passwords.
+   >
+   {type="warning"}
 * _Supplementary data_ — settings history, triggers states, plugins data, and everything under the `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/pluginData` directory.
 * _Build logs_ — are usually stored together with build artifacts (by default, under `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts`).
    > If build logs are selected for backup, TeamCity will search for them in [all artifact directories](build-artifact.md) currently specified on the server.